AAshry10/Ashry-Portfolio/README.md

 ## 🧾License

-Ashry-portfolio is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+Ashry-portfolio is protected under the [MIT License](https://choosealicense.com/licenses).
+For more details, refer to the [LICENSE](./LICENSE) file.

 ---